Coronavirus and the resulting social distancing regulations lead to a sudden increase in remote work and a heavy reliance on remote work tools.

 Can A Virtual Conference Have the Same Impact As an In-Person Event?

-Especially given the robust features, audience engagement tools, and detailed attendee analytics, hosting a virtual conference in 2020 isn’t just as good as an in-person event — it’s even better.
+Especially given the robust features, audience engagement tools, and detailed attendee analytics, hosting a virtual conference isn’t just as good as an in-person event — it’s even better.

 However, in order to properly plan how to host a virtual conference and ensure that all panelists and employees are on the same page, you need to upgrade your team collaboration software to improve your management system.